 During the days of Jesus’ life on earth, he offered up prayers and petitions with fervent cries and tears to the one who could save him from death, and he was heard because of his reverent submission.
 Son though he was, he learned obedience from what he suffered and, once made perfect, he became the source of eternal salvation for all who obey him.
 Hebrews 5:7-9

 This passage has tremendous import for us.
-Each time I read it I marvel at the expression “Son though he was” but have not always understood it…until I took another look.
+Each time I read it I marvel at the expression “Son though he was,” but have not always understood it … until I took another look, that is.
 What follows are seven observations, but the applications, though evident, will be yours to enjoy.

 - If Jesus, as God’s own beloved Son, was not spared suffering during his days of life on earth, how much more so will we have to endure hardship?
 As for Jesus so it is with us; our suffering is going somewhere; it is not pointless but purposeful by nature; it is being used by God to bring us to maturity (see James 1:2-4) and to teach us obedience.
 Read on to see how.